Spike Island, County Cork: Fort Westmorland

 In 1789, Colonel Charles Vallancey of the Corps of Irish Engineers, who had been made responsible for the fortification of the harbour during the American war, persuaded the then Lord Lieutenant John Fane, 10th Earl of Westmorland to allow the construction of a permanent fortification on Spike Island.
 This work was undertaken by the Irish Board of Ordnance.
 In October 1790, the Earl visited the island and named the incomplete structure Fort Westmorland.
-In 1793, France declared war on Britain and a conflict began which, with one interlude, would occupy the next two decades.
+In 1793, France declared war on Britain and a conflict began which, with one interlude, occupied the next two decades.

 In 1794, on the departure of Westmorland, his successor as Lord Lieutenant, likely William Fitzwilliam, 4th Earl Fitzwilliam, halted construction of Fort Westmorland.
 Eventually, Vallancey was allowed to continue but the fort was still incomplete in 1797.
-It was however completed by 1802 as a plan of that date shows.
+It was, however, completed by 1802, as a plan of that date shows.
 By 1800, this fort was armed with three 13-inch, two 10-inch, two 8-inch and six 5.5-inch mortars, 29 24-pounder guns, two 12-pounder guns and twelve 6-pounder cannon.
 Also included were two 6-pounder field guns and two 5.5-inch howitzers.